If you’ve ever watched a kung fu movie…

 What about all the stuff that I’ve learned from other teachers that I now incorporate into my teaching?

-What about all the stuff I learned from Shaolin Hunyuan Yi Qigong that I’ve discarded?
+What about the stuff from Shaolin Hunyuan Yi Qigong that I’ve discarded?

 The truth is that you could go learn Shaolin Hunyuan Yi Qigong from 4 different teachers, and none of them would teach what I teach.